vivignutz/berlin_bestbeers/README.md

 ### Acknowledgements

-  - My mentor at Code Institute Brian Macharia for code review, help and feedback.
-Very much appreciated!
+  - To my partner Conny for all patience and love.
+To my mentor at Code Institute, Brian Macharia, for code review, help and feedback.
+To Freddie Dermesonoglou to help me to understando how Django works and to all tutors who were ther in my desparate moments.
+I won't never forget!